PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix3.md

 2. **Quality Assurance**: Standards such as ISO/IEC 25010 and IEEE 730 help define quality metrics and assurance processes.
 By integrating these references, IEEE 2675 ensures that the developed systems are of high quality, meeting predefined standards for performance, reliability, and user satisfaction.

-3. **Lifecycle Processes**: References like IEEE 12207 offer detailed processes for software lifecycle management, which aligns with the continuous integration and continuous delivery (CI/CD) pipelines emphasized in IEEE 2675.
+3. **LifeCycle Processes**: References like IEEE 12207 offer detailed processes for software lifecycle management, which aligns with the continuous integration and continuous delivery (CI/CD) pipelines emphasized in IEEE 2675.
 These lifecycle processes ensure structured development, deployment, and maintenance practices.

 4. **Documentation and Compliance**: Standards such as IEEE 829 ensure that all documentation is thorough, consistent, and adheres to industry best practices.
 Proper documentation is crucial in DevOps for tracking changes, managing configurations, and ensuring transparency.